In general, we follow the requirements and recommendations by WordPress.org. We recommend:

 Additional PHP and WP Version Support

-At a bare minimum, the included Google API PHP library and our plugin structure require PHP 5.3 even in legacy environments.
+At a bare minimum, the included Google API PHP library and our plugin structure require PHP 5.5 (version 3.1.10 and lower require 5.3) even in legacy environments.
 PHP 7 or higher is still strongly recommended for security reasons.

 The following PHP extensions are also required.
 Most web hosts should have them enabled by default.